-In New Orleans she built the Sacred Heart Orphan Asylum at 3400 Esplanade Avenue in 1905.
+She opened her first New Orleans Orphanage in 1892 on St. Phillip Street in the French Quarter.
+In 1905 she built the Sacred Heart Orphan Asylum at 3400 Esplanade Avenue.
 In 1959 the buildings of her orphanage were reborn as Cabrini High School.
 Since then Cabrinian women have been encouraged to develop fervor within, to not be contented with mediocrity, and to achieve greatness in life.
 They are guided to be proud of their ancestry and citizenship, to be grateful for their education and simple luxuries, and to be sympathetic to those less fortunate.
 They are taught to respect all realms of academia as they thrive in a personal atmosphere where each girl has the full commitment of her teachers to help her find her unique passion and achieve excellence.

 Cabrini High School is blessed by surroundings that not only had sacred beginnings, but were also lived in, worked in, served in, and prayed in by a saint.
 Cabrini students often recall how Cabrini High feels like home to them, a feeling that is easily sensed because Cabrini quite simply is a home and was home to Mother Cabrini.
-Mother Cabrini raised the money herself to build 3400 Esplanade Avenue.
-The orphanage and Cabrini High School were Mother Cabrini’s project—a place to nurture young women in the likeness of God and empower them to excel in whatever passions they hold dear, much like the principles Mother Cabrini lived by in her own life.
+Cabrini High School is a place to nurture young women in the likeness of God and empower them to excel in whatever passions they hold dear, much like the principles Mother Cabrini lived by in her own life.
 In essence, the young women of Cabrini High School are the legacy of Mother Cabrini.

 As protectors of that legacy, the Missionary Sisters of the Sacred Heart of Jesus, and the faculty and staff of Cabrini High School continue what Mother Cabrini began.
 They have dedicated their lives to her mission of education through ministry.
 Each student is precious and watched over as if their own.